0xBcamp/Moon-Tutorial/README.md

 To get started with Moon SDK, clone the repository, install the required dependencies, and create a react & next.js boilerplate project using either npm or yarn.

 1. Clone the github moon-sdk package.
-Please note this package is available in multiple languagues.
+Please note this package is available in multiple languages.
 For this tutorial, we will clone the below TypeScript package.
 ```
 git clone https://github.com/moon-up/moon-sdk.git
 ```